dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

             second[second.TYPE == PRECIPITATION_TYPE].mean())
 ```

----

-# Document inputs and output

 * Every function should have a docstring
 * The docstring should
   1. Describe the function briefly
-  2. Explicitly document the inputs with .green[`:param type name: description`]
+  2. Explicitly document the inputs with `:param type name: description`
-  3. Explicitly document the return value with .green[`:returns: description`]
+  3. Explicitly document the return value with `:returns: description`
-  4. Explicitly document the return type with .green[`:rtype:`]
+  4. Explicitly document the return type with `:rtype:`
+* Note this follows the Sphinx/RST syntax [guide](http://thomas-cokelaer.info/tutorials/sphinx/docstring_python.html)
+* You can also follow the [Numpy Format](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt#docstring-standard)
+  just be consistent.

 ---